tidymodels/embed/tests/testthat/_snaps/woe.md

       add_woe(df, outcome = "y", x1, dictionary = iris %>% mutate(variable = 1))
     Condition
       Error in `add_woe()`:
-      ! column "predictor" is missing in dictionary.
+      !
+The column `predictor` is missing in the dictionary.

 # step_woe